-The Cisco SBA-Borderless Networks LAN Deployment Guide describes how to deploy a wired network access with ubiquitous capabilities that scale from small environments with one to a few LAN switches to a large campussize LAN.
+The Campus Wired LAN Design Guide describes how to design a wired network access with ubiquitous capabilities that scale from small environments with one to a few LAN switches to a large campus-size LAN.
 Resiliency, security, and scalability are included to provide a robust communications environment.
 Quality of service (QoS) is integrated to ensure that the base architecture can support a multitude of applications including low latency, drop-sensitive multimedia applications that coexist with data applications on a single network.

-The Cisco SBA LAN architecture is designed to meet the needs of organizations with LAN connectivity requirements that range from a small remotesite LAN to up to 5,000 connected users at a single location.
+The Campus LAN architecture is designed to meet the needs of organizations with wired LAN connectivity requirements that range from a small remote-site LAN to a large, multi-building location.